Dref360/nightline/docs/index.md

 pip install nightline[sqs] # For SQS Support
 ```

-## Contribution
+## Contributing

-Contributions are more than welcome!
-Please open an issue on Github.
+Contributions are welcome!
+Please check our GitHub repository for guidelines.

-### Support
+## Support

-For support, please open an issue!
+For support, please open an issue on GitHub.

-### Inspirations
+## Inspirations

 This project has been heavily inspired by [FastAPI](https://fastapi.tiangolo.com/), we couldn't have done it without them.